cbrit/rust_notes/rust_notes.md

 - A string is a collection of bytes, therefore it falls under this category

+  In fact, is a wrapper of a `Vec<u8>`, and as such can be indexed like a normal vector.

 - Remember that a string literal is a slice, not a `String`.
 These are equivalent:

   ```rust